 Christmas morning as we take turns opening presents, I always ask each person who gave them the gift so I can take notes so that we can all send thank you notes later.
 Nearly every time a child picked up a present that morning, they said, “This one is from Jesus.”
 Y’all.

-Even though it’s been eight years, I am crying now writing this.
+Even though it’s been nine years, I am crying now writing this.
 Crying tears of amazement and joy.
 Yes, trials will come.
 Yes, you will get to the end of your own ability.
 But, if you are trusting Jesus as your Savior, you are never alone.
 Never forgotten.
 He even cares about the little things.
 He led a couple of strangers to buy Christmas presents for our children!

 In the midst of the storm, there is peace.
 There is provision.
 There is glory.